- Profession: Conductor.

 - Buried: Fex-Crasta Chapel (protestant), 7514 Val Fex, Sils im Engadin, (eastern) Switzerland.
-Grave stone in a small wall behind the chapel.
+Gravestone in a small wall behind the chapel.
 1950 meters.
 Near his house in the mountains.

 Claudio Abbado was an Italian conductor.
-One of the most celebrated and respected conductors of the 20th century, particularly in the music of Gustav Mahler (1860-1911), he served as music director of the La Scala opera house in Milan, principal conductor of the London Symphony Orchestra, principal guest conductor of the Chicago Symphony Orchestra, music director of the Vienna State Opera, founder and director of Lucerne Festival Orchestra, music director of European Union Youth Orchestra and principal conductor of the Berlin Philharmonic orchestra.
+One of the most celebrated and respected conductors of the 20th century, particularly in the music of Gustav Mahler (1860-1911), he served as music director of the La Scala opera house in Milan, principal conductor of the London Symphony Orchestra, principal guest conductor of the Chicago Symphony Orchestra, music director of the Vienna State Opera, founder, and director of Lucerne Festival Orchestra, music director of European Union Youth Orchestra and principal conductor of the Berlin Philharmonic orchestra.

 The Abbado family for several generations enjoyed both wealth and respect.
 Abbado’s great-grandfather squandered the family fortune and reputation by gambling.
 His son, Abbado’s grandfather, became a professor at the University of Turin.
 His grandfather re-established the family’s reputation and also showed talent as an amateur musician.

-Born in Milan, Italy, Claudio Abbado was the son of violinist and composer conductor Michelangelo Abbado, and the brother of the musician Marcello Abbado (born 1926).
-His father, a professional violinist and a professor at the Giuseppe Verdi Conservatory, was his first piano teacher.
+Born in Milan, Italy, Claudio Abbado was the son of violinist and composer-conductor Michelangelo Abbado, and the brother of the musician Marcello Abbado (born 1926).
+His father, a professional violinist and a professor at the Giuseppe Verdi Conservatory was his first piano teacher.
 His mother also was an adept pianist.
 Marcello Abbado later became a concert pianist and teacher at the Rossini Conservatory in Pesaro.
-His sister also exhibited talent in music, but did not pursue a musical career after her marriage.
+His sister also exhibited talent in music but did not pursue a musical career after her marriage.
 His other brother later became a successful architect.

 Abbado’s childhood encompassed the Nazi occupation of Milan.
-During that time, Abbado’s mother spent time in prison for harbouring a Jewish child.
+During that time, Abbado’s mother spent time in prison for harboring a Jewish child.
 This period solidified his anti-fascist political sentiments.
 However, his musical interests also developed, with attendance at performances at La Scala, as well as orchestral rehearsals in Milan led by such conductors as Arturo Toscanini and Wilhelm Furtwängler.
-He later recalled that Toscanini’s periods of abusive behaviour to musicians in rehearsal repelled him.
+He later recalled that Toscanini’s periods of abusive behavior to musicians in rehearsal repelled him.
 Other conductors who influenced him as a child were Victor de Sabata and Rafael Kubelík.

 It was not until hearing Antonio Guarnieri’s conducting of Claude Debussy’s Nocturnes that Abbado resolved to become a conductor himself.
 At age 15, he met Leonard Bernstein, who commented, “You have the eye to be a conductor.”